Optimized-World/Complete-Python-Tutorial-and-Notes/README.md

 # Complete-Python-Tutorial-and-Notes

-# Set Up Steps
+$ Set Up Steps $

+1. Fork the repository.
+2. Clone the forked repository to your local system.
-Fork the Repo and make changes in Notes in your own Repo Copy
+3. Make your changes in the code in your local system.
-# Please do git pull daily to get new tutorials
+4. Push the code to forked repository in your GitHub.

 # Daily 5 Notes/tutorials will be added

 # If you would like to improve Notes and tutorials please contribute by creating pull requests.
 Thank You.